jupyter/governance/communitybuildingcommittee.md

 Global JupyterCon conferences provide opportunities for the Jupyter community to come together to learn and share.

-This committee will drive the strategic direction and broad operational aspects of JupyterCon, including the partnership with NumFOCUS and the community leadership for the event.
+This working group will drive the strategic direction and broad operational aspects of JupyterCon, including the partnership with NumFOCUS and the community leadership for the event.

-### Jupyter Community Events Manager
+### Jupyter Community Events Staff

-This committee will be responsible for pursuing hiring (through NumFOCUS, using our existing community-building funds) a Jupyter Community Events Manager, who would be employed by NumFOCUS and report to this committee.
-This person would work with the committee on Jupyter events, such as community workshops and JupyterCon.
+This working group will be responsible for the relationship with professional staff (for example, at NumFOCUS) planning Jupyter events, such as community workshops and JupyterCon.

 ### Operations and Budget

-This committee will collaborate with NumFOCUS to serve as stewards and decision makers to allocate the Project Jupyter funds currently associated with Jupyter community building at NumFOCUS, including donations and revenue from Jupyter Community Workshops and JupyterCon.
+This working group will collaborate with NumFOCUS to serve as stewards and decision-makers to allocate the Project Jupyter funds currently associated with Jupyter community building at NumFOCUS, including donations and revenue from Jupyter Community Workshops and JupyterCon.

 ### Diversity, Equity, Inclusion

 Project Jupyter is an engaged and respectful community made up of people from all over the world.
-This committee pledges to foster a productive, harassment-free environment for everyone who participates in organizing or attending our events.
+This working group pledges to foster a productive, harassment-free environment for everyone who participates in organizing or attending our events.
 We recognize our work is a highly visible and potentially impactful way for diversity, equity, and inclusion (DEI) efforts to be championed within our global community.

-In particular, this committee will:
+In particular, this working group will:

-- Collaborate with the Jupyter Diversity, Equity, and Inclusion (DEI) committee (once it is formed) to find new ways to make a positive impact in Project Jupyter.
+- Collaborate with the Jupyter Diversity, Equity, and Inclusion (DEI) committee to find new ways to make a positive impact in Project Jupyter.
-- Apply NumFOCUS DISC Cookbook guidelines where feasible and appropriate in events and seek to measure impact.
 - Partner with the DEI committee to train and mentor community event leadership in DEI efforts for their events, including applying NumFOCUS DISC Cookbook guidelines, and asking community organizers for DEI impact in their post-event summaries.
+- Help the DEI committee measure impact of DEI efforts in Jupyter events where feasible.

 #### Definitions